gearglow/ReptiliaWithATwist/The List.md

 > Hermione's Reading List:
 >
 > - Magical Mastery: Mind Magic - How To Cheat At Life
->
-> - Magical Mastery: Runes, Wards, and Enchanting
+>- Magical Mastery: Runes, Wards, and Enchanting
->
 > - Magical Mastery: Illusions and Glamours
->
 > - Magical Mastery: Wandless Magic
->
 > - Martial Mastery: Tai Chi Chuan
->
+>- Martial Mastery: Systema
-> - Martial Mastery: Systema
+> - Martial Mastery: Jiu-Jitsu
->
-> - Martial Mastery: Aikijutsu
+>- Martial Mastery: Aikijutsu
->
 > - Freedom Of Form: A Note on Morphogenesis
->
-> - Freedom Of Form: Animagi
+>- Freedom Of Form: Animagi
->
 > - Magical Mobility: From Apparition to Zero-Gravity
->
-> - Divination And Privacy: Information Control In The Magical World
+>- Divination And Privacy: Information Control In The Magical World
->
 > - Countering Control: Potions, Spells, and Debts
->
-> - Acting Naturally
+>- Acting Naturally
->
-> - Words of the World: French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Spanish, Basque, Swiss, and German
+> - Words of the World: French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Indonesian, Mongolian, Nepali, Amharic, Korean, Japanese, Vietnamese, Greek, Spanish, Aquitanian, Modern Basque, Swiss, Swedish, Icelandic, Khmer, and German
->
-> - Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
+>- Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
->
 > - Hogwarts' Hidden History: What Hermione's Favorite Book Won't Tell You

 Smiling fondly as Hermione settled into one of the armchairs by the window and began devouring the book, Elysia settled in and devoured her own.
 Something suddenly struck her as she finished, and she went over to the desk.